2jsoo/Project-YoungHee/README.md

 ![End-to-end Pipeline](figures/project_description.png)

-Inspiration
-- “Red Light and Green Light” from Squid Game
-- Real-time multiplayer game using action recognition

-Game Mechanism: How we modified
+This project implements an AI-powered version of the popular "Red Light, Green Light" game (also known as "YoungHee" game), inspired by the one seen in the series "Squid Game."
+The system uses computer vision and machine learning to detect player movements and specific actions.

+Overview
+Young-hee is an interactive game that combines real-time pose detection using MediaPipe with action recognition using deep learning.
+The game alternates between "Red Light" and "Green Light" phases:

-- Players must perform a given action during the green light to earn points
+During Green Light: Players must perform a specific action (boxing, handclapping, handwaving, or walking) to earn points During Red Light: Players must remain still, or they'll be penalized
-- Moving during the red light results in a score penalty
-- The player with the highest score at the end wins

-Technical Challenges
-- Real-time human action recognition and movement detection
+Features

+Real-time pose detection using MediaPipe Custom-trained deep learning model (Bidirectional LSTM with attention mechanism) for human action recognition Three difficulty levels (easy, medium, hard)
+Visual feedback on player performance
+Score tracking system

 References
 - Zhou, Q., & Wu, H. (2018, October).
 NLP at IEST 2018: BiLSTM-attention and LSTM-attention via soft voting in emotion classification.
 In Proceedings of the 9th workshop on computational approaches to subjectivity, sentiment and social media analysis (pp. 189-194).